DanielYWoo/fast-object-pool/README.md

 Test Case 2: we have a pool of 256 objects, use 50/100/400/600 threads to borrow two objects each time each thread, then return to the pool.

 In this case, we could have 600x2=1200 objects required concurrently but only 256 is available, so there will be contention and timeout error.
 FOP keeps error rate steadily but stormpot starts to see 7% error rate with 100 threads.
-(I cannot test stormpot with 600 threads because it's too slow.)
+(I cannot test stormpot with 600 threads because it's too slow)
 Furious seems not working because I cannot find a way to set timeout, without timeout I see circular deadlock in Furious, so I exclude Furious from the diagram below .
 Both FOP and Stormpot provides timeout configuration, in the test I set timeout to 10ms.
 FOP throws an exception, Stormpot returns null, so we can mark it as failed (show in the error rate plot).
 Again, Apache common pool reaches almost 80% error rate, basically not working.
 ![](docs/b2-error-rate.png?raw=true)

 The throughput of FOP is also much better than other pools.
+Interestingly, in this case, Apache common pool is slightly faster than Stormpot.
+I don't know why Stormpot degrade so fast with two borrows in one thread.
+If you know how to optimize Stormpot configuration for this case please let me know.
 ![](docs/b2-throughput.png?raw=true)

-So, in short, if you can ensure borrow at most one object in each threads, stormpot is the best choice.
-If you cannot ensure that, use FOP.
+So, in short, if you can ensure borrow at most one object in each thread, Stormpot is the best choice.
+If you cannot ensure that, use FOP which is more consistent in all scenarios.

 Maven dependency
 ---------------